Bathroom Horror Stories from People with Food Sensitivities

 Last year, I took my kids to a neighborhood Halloween party.
 The party was fun, but the pumpkin punch was better.
 Before I knew it, one drink became two, and two easily became three, and five little pumpkin drinks rolled out of sight.
 Suddenly, I felt that dreaded gurgling in my stomach.
 Too much sugar.
 The exorcism was beginning.

-I ran up the stairs thinking I could sneak into the far bathroom without anyone noticing.
-It was difficult to find with the kids playing hide and seek, but I made it.
+I ran up the stairs, thinking I could sneak into the far bathroom without anyone noticing.
+It was difficult to find, because kids were playing hide and seek, but I made it.
 What a relief when I shut the door in the nick of time.
 I was safe to do my business.

 To my horror, a tiny voice cried out, “Eww, that stinks!”
-Little did I know that Gretchen Smith’s perfect hiding spot was also in my escape room.
+Little did I know that Gretchen’s perfect hiding spot was also my escape room.
 She was right behind the shower curtain the whole time.
 I flushed the toilet and darted out of there.

 I felt horrible when I found out the toilet had clogged.
 I felt even worse hearing Gretchen took the fall.